a-burlakov/melinas-fingers/README.md

 ## Some little important things

-### Put everything you don't need in a chest.
+### Put everything you don't need in the chest
 If you have a big inventory, then virtual key press sequences will be long and unstable.
 Melina's Fingers works great on lists with less than 50 items.
 I actually don't think you need more.

-### There's still problems with collecting weapons and armor from save file.
+### There's still problems with collecting weapons and armor from save file
 Unfortunately, it's very likely that you'll have to use "Manual mode" in "Equipment" hotkeys as weapons and armor can be stored in save file according to very complex rules.
 Sometimes Melina's Fingers can read it from save file.
 But sometimes not, especially if you have many items.